 3. Click Analyse Engagement

-The Engagement Analysis page is split into the following four sections:
+The Engagement Analysis page is split into the following sections:

 1. Graphs